 There are no specified prerequisites for this qualification in the training package.

 RTO Requirements for International students

 International students must meet certain English language requirements for admission into ASIA.
 The requirements include being at least 18 years of age and having completed Year 12 or an equivalent qualification.
 Additionally, English language competency can be demonstrated through various means, including an IELTS score of 5.5 or equivalent, completion of a Certificate IV level course in an Australian RTO for at least 6 months, or successful completion of an English Placement Test.
 Further information on student visa assessment levels can be found on the Department of Home Affairs (DHA) website (http://www.homeaffairs.gov.au).

 All international learners are required to undergo a pre-training review to assess their training needs.
 This review includes questions about previous education or training, relevance of the course to the learner, relevant experience, and an interview conducted by the Institute’s enrollment officer.
 The review aims to determine suitability for the course, identify support needs, and assess possible Recognition of Prior Learning (RPL) opportunities.
 The pre-training review is conducted using Astral pre-enrollment kit and an enrollment interview.

 Language, Literacy and Numeracy Test(LLN)

-All Credit Transfer Applications must be supported by appropriate documentation.
-This may be in the form of a Nationally Recognised Qualification Certificate, Transcript and/or a Statement of Attainment, which corresponds with the same qualification code and name, unit code and title as those included in the student application and date/duration of the course.
+All Credit Transfer Applications must be supported by appropriate documentation, such as a Nationally Recognized Qualification Certificate, Transcript, or Statement of Attainment, which corresponds to the same qualification code, name, unit code, and title as those included in the student application.
+The documentation should also indicate the date and duration of the course.

 |Unit code||Unit Title||Core/ Elective|